For coding agents

 const detailed = await db.listDirectMembers(board);

-// → [{ username: "alice", role: "editor" }, ...]
+// → [{ username: "alice", role: "all-editor" }, ...]

 await db.removeMember(board, "eve").committed;